MVKarthikReddy/MyPhone/README.md

 - **Remote Ringing**: Make the lost phone ring at maximum volume using an SMS command.
 - **Remote Locking**: Lock the lost phone remotely by sending an SMS command.
 - **User-Friendly Interface**: Intuitive UI/UX design for seamless navigation and operation.
-- **Customizable SMS Keywords**: Users can customize keywords used for different commands.

 ## Prerequisites